-Subgroup Sub-Consolidation: 1120 Subgroup, 1120-PC Subgroup, and 1120-L Subgroup on Form 1120; one subgroup for those corporations reporting on Form 1120-PC; and one subgroup for those reporting on Form 1120-L. The parent corporation is included in the subgroup that corresponds to the form on which it reports and the entire consolidated group files.
+Subgroup Sub-Consolidation: 1120 Subgroup, 1120-PC Subgroup, and 1120-L Subgroup

+A subgroup Schedule M-3, Parts II and III, sub-consolidation must be prepared with all necessary eliminations within the subgroup for each of the three possible subgroups that are in fact present: one subgroup for those corporations reporting on Form 1120; one subgroup for those corporations reporting on Form 1120-PC; and one subgroup for those reporting on Form 1120-L. The parent corporation is included in the subgroup that corresponds to the form on which it reports and the entire consolidated group files.
 For example, in the case of a Form 1120-PC parent and Form 1120-PC consolidated group, the parent is included in the Form 1120-PC subgroup sub-consolidation.
 Each subgroup uses its own Schedule M-3 form (1120, 1120-PC, 1120-L), Parts II and III, for each corporation within the subgroup and for the subgroup sub-consolidation and the subgroup eliminations.